 B. Robert Mozayeni, MD

 Dr. Mozayeni is a rheumatologist with graduate and post-graduate physician-scientist training from Albany Medical College, Yale University, Howard Hughes Medical Institute and the National Institutes of Health (NCI, NHLBI and NIAMS).
 He is presently in private practice in Bethesda, Maryland, where he specializes in chronic inflammatory diseases having rheumatic and neurovascular manifestations.
 Dr. Mozayeni is the founder and Executive Director of the Translational Medicine Group, where he has developed and commercialized software that supports data-driven methods to accelerate the evaluation and improvement of patient-centered care pathways.
+Dr. Mozayeni has extensive experience when it comes to Bartonella testing.
 Under an ongoing research collaboration with Dr. Breitschwerdt, Dr. Mozayeni maintains an observational clinical evaluation of the significance of Bartonella infection in a cohort of several hundred human patients with otherwise unexplained chronic conditions.
 Clinical correlations between Bartonella species and various conditions are being determined as part of ongoing research that continues to redefine diagnostic and therapeutic options as dictated by clinical experience.

 Natalie Cherry Smith, PhD

 Dr. Smith holds a doctorate in biomedical sciences from North Carolina State University, where she worked extensively with the BAPGM technology as part of the NCSU Bartonella research team led by Dr. Breitschwerdt.
+She, along with the rest of our management team, is highly knowledgeable with regards to Bartonella testing.
 Dr. Smith’s research has focused primarily on clinical and experimental infection studies of bartonellosis in dogs and horses, with additional research on the prevalence of a range of vector-borne infections in dogs and people.
 Dr. Smith helped launch human health testing in 2012 and now directs laboratory operations and quality control at Galaxy.